ccallebs/personal/_posts/2018-11-25-bringing-graphql-concepts-to-rest.markdown

 This seems like the easiest problem to address as long as we explicitly define the shape of our data in the API creation process.
 Using the models defined above, we could build our framework to have a `/schema` endpoint that accepted GET requests.
 Depending on the content-type, we could return a generated webpage with the associated schema information or a JSON representation of the same.

+It would even be trivial to add permissions-based documentation based on the user currently logged in!

 ## Dynamic Return Data
-One of the major advantages of GraphQL is the ability to treat your queries like a buffet line, choosing which attributes you’d like from each model while ignoring the unimportant details.
+Another one of the major advantages of GraphQL is the ability to treat your queries like a buffet line, choosing which attributes you’d like from each model while ignoring the unimportant details.
 This comes at a cost for GraphQL -- all API requests must be made using the POST method and HTTP caching becomes impossible as a result.

 I believe dynamic return data would be possible with REST if we slightly modified the way we think of an API.
 Instead of static resources, we could provide the building blocks necessary to create ad-hoc queries at will.
 Unlike GraphQL, it would require two requests to compose the initial query.
 But also unlike GraphQL, the endpoints would be cacheable and the developer experience would be nearly as good.